 1. Money Management

-From spending and saving to where you keep your money, learn how to handle your finances on a day-to-day basis.
+From covering your expenses to where you keep your money, learn how to handle your finances on a daily basis.

-- 12 Steps for How to Make a Budget – Personal Budgeting Tips for First-Timers.
-Budget doesn’t have to be intimidating.
+- 12 Steps for How to Make a Budget — Personal Budgeting Tips for First-Timers.
+Budgeting doesn’t have to be intimidating.
 Follow this step-by-step guide to craft a sustainable household budget.

 - 4 Budgeting Alternatives to Meet Your Financial Goals.
 Traditional budgeting doesn’t always work.
 Learn how to apply these four alternatives to your financial situation.